webcast/libsamplerate.js/README.md

 License
 -------

-libmad.js is published under the license terms as mad.
+libsamplerate.js is published under the license terms as samplerate.